remmyzen/rlftqc/README.md

 2. **Verification Circuit Synthesis**: Prepare a verification circuit from a given logical state preparation circuit based on flag-qubit protocols [1] to make the state preparation fault-tolerant.
 3. **Integrated Fault-Tolerant Logical State Preparation**: Integrates the above two tasks to prepare a logical state fault-tolerantly.

-For all the tasks, the user can specify the Clifford gate set and qubit connectivity. <a href="circuits">`circuits`</a> folder shows circuit examples prepared by the RL agent.
+For all the tasks, the user can specify the Clifford gate set and qubit connectivity.

 <img src="images/overview.png" alt="overview" width="800"/>